2013 Kamduni gang rape and murder case

-On 7 June 2013, a 20-year-old college student was abducted, gang-raped and murdered in Kamduni village, 16km from Barasat, North 24 Parganas district about 20km from main Kolkata.
-In January 2016 the accused were sentenced to death and life imprisonment.
+On 7 June 2013, a 20-year-old college student was abducted, gang-raped and murdered in Kamduni village, 16 km from Barasat, North 24 Parganas district about 20 km from main Kolkata.
+In January 2016 three accused were sentenced to death and another three to life imprisonment.

 Incident

-The victim, a second year BA student of Derozio College named Shipra Ghosh, was walking home along the Kamduni BDO Office Road in the afternoon, when she was abducted and taken inside a factory where she was gang-raped by eight men.
+The victim, Shipra Ghosh, a second year BA student of Derozio Memorial College was walking home along the Kamduni BDO Office Road in the afternoon, when she was abducted and taken inside a factory where she was gang-raped by eight men.
 After raping her, the perpetrators tore apart her legs up to the navel, slit her throat and dumped her body into a nearby field.

 At around 8:30 PM local time, the brothers of the victim discovered the body of their sister alongside a bheri in the At Bigha region of Kharibari in Rajarhat.
 At around 9:45 PM, an altercation and subsequent skirmish occurred between the villagers and the police when the latter tried to recover the body of the victim.
 The crowd damaged three police vehicles.
-At around 2 AM, a large police contingent recovered the victim's body from the villagers and sent it to Barasat for post mortem.
+At around 2 AM, a large police contingent recovered the victim's body from the villagers and sent it to Barasat for postmortem.

 On the evening of June 15, a contingent of the Indian Reserve Battalion started flag march in Kamduni.
 In spite of the paramilitary vigil a team of Citizen's Forum visited Kamduni.
 Several women's organizations, including Matangini Mahila Samiti, Maitri, Manabi, Ahalya and Chetana, visited Kamduni.

 On 17 June, Mamata Banerjee, the Chief Minister of West Bengal visited Kamduni.
 She promised that charge sheet would be produced against the arrested within 15 days of the incident and that her government would plead for the capital punishment of the culprits.

-Arrest and prosecuation
+Arrest and prosecution

 The residents of Kamduni caught hold of Ansar Ali, the prime accused, and handed him over to the police.
-After interrogation, he confessed to have committed the crime along with four others.
+After interrogation, he confessed to having committed the crime along with four others.
 Five persons were named in the FIR.
 Based on that, the district police arrested three persons in the early hours of 8 June.

-The case is being investigated by the CID, West Bengal.
+The case was investigated by the CID, West Bengal.
 On 16 June, the CID officers took the eight accused to Kamduni to reconstruct the incident amid tight security by the police and Indian Reserve Battalion.
 For 45 minutes, the accused recounted how they had gang raped and then murdered the victim, throwing her body over the set wall afterwards.
 Even fifteen days after the incident, no charge sheet was filed.
 On 22 June, Ansar Ali was remanded in judicial custody for 14 days.
-The accused and State Govt. want the legal proceedings shifted from Barasat court.
+The accused and State Govt. wanted the legal proceedings shifted from Barasat court.